Jambo51/GBA-Pokemon-Engine/README.md

 First up, you'll need to get yourself a copy of devkitPro.
 You can find an updater/installer for devkitPro
 here: https://sourceforge.net/projects/devkitpro/

-You should install the software to somewhere which has no spaces in it path, because having spaces complicates the compilationg process significantly.
+You should install the software to somewhere which has no spaces in its path, because having spaces complicates the compilation process significantly.
 As an example, on my PC, I have it at C:\devkitPro.

 This may raise another question - does the source code work on Unix style operating systems?
 My answer is that it should, but I cannot definitively say it will.
 I have kept case sensitivity in mind